Vision, Hearing and Speech Overview

 Vision, hearing, and speech are an important part of your child's life.
 When an infant first emerges into the world, his/her eyesight is immature, later developing the ability to focus.
 Hearing appears early in fetal development and is necessary for proper progression of speech and language.
 Monitoring your child's ability to see, hear, and speak is an important part of the health of your growing child.

-The American Academy of Ophthalmology (AAO) and the American Academy of Pediatrics (AAP) have recommended the following vision screening stages:
+The American Academy of Ophthalmology (AAO), the American Optometric Association (AOA), and the American Academy of Pediatrics (AAP) have recommended the following vision screening stages:

 All newborns are examined in the nursery for eye infections and other eye disorders, such as glaucoma.